Superior Air Parts: Uptick in Sales Fuels Recovery

 Key Takeaways:

-• Superior Air Parts (SAP) is steadily regaining market share and revenue lost from its 2009 bankruptcy, attributing this recovery to rebuilding efforts following its 2010 acquisition by Chinese-based Superior Aviation.
+• Superior Air Parts (SAP) is actively regaining market share and revenue lost due to its 2009 bankruptcy, attributing this recovery to internal rebuilding efforts following its 2010 acquisition by Chinese-based Superior Aviation, rather than a broader aviation economic upturn.

-• SAP's business now sees its PMA parts volume balanced with its growing Vantage experimental engine program, with significant expansion plans for the Vantage engine, particularly in Asian markets.
+• SAP's business now balances its PMA parts volume with its Vantage experimental engine program, which is being specifically targeted for growth in Asian markets through technician training and local production.

 See a mistake?
 Contact us.